Office Locations v

 The only way to obtain Social Security Disability benefits is by properly filling out and submitting an application, but it's much more complicated than it sounds.
 You must first establish whether you are eligible for SSD benefits and then fill out the form meticulously, so there are no mistakes and no information is left out.
 Most first-time applicants-a full 70%-end up with a denied Social Security Disability claim, no matter how many hours they put into the SSD paperwork involved.

 There are so many common SSD application mistakes, that it's nearly impossible to obtain SSD payments on your own.
 When you hire us to serve as your SSD attorney, a Legal Assistant from our office will start by interviewing you, asking specific, detailed questions regarding employment and medical information in order to create an effective SSD case for you.
-But even if you already made an attempt to collect SSD disability benefits, we can help.
+But even if you already tried to collect SSD disability benefits, we can help.
 Whether you've already had your SSD application rejected or haven't checked off one box on the forms, call us.
 We are successful SSD attorneys who have helped hard-working New Yorkers just like you.

 If the SSD Application Seems Overwhelming, Don't Despair-We'll Help You Obtain SSD Benefits!